aiming-to-cure-hepatitis-b-teaser

 Introduction

 Significant improvement in tuberculosis symptoms observed by consumption of camel milk in drug-resistant patients.
-Patients didn’t show cough, sputum, or chest pain by 1 liter of camel milk daily.
-Clinical signs of tuberculosis patients showed no coughs, difficulty breathing, coughs with blood, sputum, and fever in patients supplemented with camel’s milk; Therefore, camel milk can be used as a nutritional supplement in tuberculosis patients.
+Patiendidn’tn’t show cough, sputum, or chest pain with 1 liter of camel milk daily.
+Clinical signs of tuberculosis patients showed no coughs, difficulty breathing, coughs with blood, sputum, or fever in patients supplemented with camel’s milk.
+Therefore, camel milk can be a nutritional supplement in tuberculosis patients.

 The antimicrobial effects

-Lactoferrin inhibits bacterial growth and binds iron, which is essential for bacterial growth and prevents the growth of Salmonella typhimurium.
-Lactoferrin has the highest antiviral activity among all the components in camel’s milk whey protein, which has shown its antiviral, antibacterial, and antioxidant effects by binding to iron, and as a stimulant of immunity and anti-inflammatory activities.
-The activity of camel milk lysozyme against Salmonella typhimurium is higher than other livestock milks.
+Lactoferrin inhibits bacteria ions and binds Iron, which is essential for bacterial growth and prevents the growth of Salmonella typhimurium.
+Lactoferrin has the highest antiviral activity among all camel’s milk whey protein components.
+It has shown its antiviral, antibacterial, and antioxidant saffron by binding to iroIrond as an inhibitor of immunity and anti-inflammatory activities.
+The activity of camel milk lysozyme against Salmonella typhimurium is higher than other livestock milk.
 It destroys the bacterial cell wall and prevents bacteria growth.
 Alpha-lactalbumin is one of the most active components of whey proteins, which protects infants from infection with various pathogens.
 Camel lactoperoxidase activity is more efficient than cow’s milk and human proteins.
 RNA and DNA lactoperoxidase inhibit viruses such as Echovirus type 2, HSV, respiratory syncytial virus, HIV, and viruses replicating within infected cells.
 Camel milk whey proteins maintain high concentrations of antioxidants and stimulate the immune system.

 However, as natural antioxidants in the diet, camel milk whey proteins and compounds obtained from their hydrolysis reduce oxidative stress.

 In most parts of the world, rotavirus is the most common non-bacterial cause of gastroenteritis in infants or calves.
-Purified immunoglobulins from camel’s milk, including IgG and IgA, are effective against rotavirus isolated from cattle or humans.
-Camel milk inhibits Salmonella typhimurium, Listeria monocytogenes, Ecoli and Staphylococcus aureus.
-The camel milk prevents Listeria monocytogenes, Ecoli, and Staphylococcus aureus due to lactoperoxidase, hydrogen peroxide, and lysozyme, But stopping the growth of Salmonella typhimurium with camel milk lactoferrin is by binding iron and not providing it for bacterial growth.
+Purified immunoglobulins frcamel’sl’s milk, including IgG and IgA, are effective against rotavirus isolated from cattle or humans.
+Camel milk inhibits Salmonella typhimurium, Listeria monocytogenes, Ecoli, and Staphylococcus aureus.
+Camell milk prevents Listeria monocytogenes, Ecoli, and Staphylococcus aureus due to lactoLactoperoxidaserogen peroxide and lysozyme, But stopping the growth of Salmonella typhimurium with camel milk lactoferrin is by binding iroIrond noIronoviding it for bacterial growth.

 Camel milk lactoferrin

-Bacteriostatic function of lactoferrin is due to bind the Fe3+ ion and limiting Fe3+ for bacteria growth and their virulence at the infection site, motility and biofilm formation of pathogenic bacteria will be inhibited.
-Lactoferrin has bactericidal action due to some reasons such as direct interaction with lipopolysaccharides LPS of bacterial surfaces, damages membrane of Gram-negative bacteria, enhances lysozyme action and antibiotics drugs.
-Lactoferrin effects against Gram-positive bacteria is due to binding to anionic molecules such as lipoteichoic acid and prevent the attachment of these bacteria to the host cell surfaces.
+The bacteriostatic function of lactoferrin is due to the binding of the Fe3+ ion and the limitation of Fe3+ for bacteria growth and their virulence at the infection site; motility and biofilm formation of pathogenic bacteria will be inhibited.
+Lactoferrin has bactericidal action due to some reasons such as direct interaction with lipopolysaccharides LPS of bacterial surfaces, damage to the membrane of Gram-negative bacteria, enhanced lysozyme action, and antibiotics drugs.
+Lactoferrin’s effects against Gram-positive bacteria are due to binding to anionic molecules such as lipoteichoic acid and preventing these bacteria from attaching to the host cell surfaces.

 Camel milk and viral Hepatitis

-The camel milk lactoferrin is a primary drug against HCV infection and cause to complete inhibition of virus entry into target cells.
+The camel milk lactoferrin is a primary drug against HCV infection and causes complete inhibition of virus entry into target cells.
 According to research, the direct interaction between camel milk lactoferrin and hepatitis C virus prevents virus entry after seven days in a culture medium.
-In addition to lactoferrin, camel milk IgG in comparison with human IgG can recognize peptides of HCV.
+In addition to lactoferrin, camel milk IgG, compared with human IgG, can recognize peptides of HCV.
 Furthermore, camel milk can enhance cellular immune responses, prohibit replication of virus DNA, and restore chronic hepatitis B cases.
-Improvement in fatigue observed in 50% of these patients.
+Improvement in fatigue was observed in 50% of these patients.
 Camel milk lactoferrin effectively stops HCV entry and replication in infected HepG2 cells more than human, bovine, and sheep lactoferrin.
 Using camel milk normalizes liver enzymes, improves liver function, reduces serum triglycerides, hepatic malondialdehyde, and TNF-α and apoptosis, and enhances total antioxidant capacity and the antioxidant defense system.
 Camel milk casein begins the apoptosis of HCV cells.
 High vitamin C in camel milk enhances liver function.
 Also, the camel milk antibodies selectively control viruses.
-Camel milk antibodies are tenth of human antibody, cause to penetrate antigens.
+Camel milk antibodies are a tenth of human antibodies caused to penetrate antigens.

-The consumption of camel milk for eight weeks recovered liver function, reduced hepatic fat and inflammatory infiltration, and increased the glutathione and catalase activity.
-Camel’s milk was more effective than mare’s milk in improving and normalizing of patients with chronic active Hepatitis.
-Antiviral activity of camel milk lactoferrin is stronger than human and bovine milk lactoferrins.
+The consumption of camel milk for eight weeks recovered liver function, reduced hepatic fat and inflammatory infiltration, and increased the glutathione and catalase activitCamel’sl’s milk was more effective than milk in improving and normalizing patients with chronic active Hepatitis.
+The antiviral activity of camel milk lactoferrin is stronger than that of human and bovine milk lactoferrins.

 References